- Opening times and closure dates

 The Keeper's Gallery

-Our on site museum, the Keeper's Gallery, has recently been refurbished to make it a brighter, more inviting space for visitors.
-Find out more.
+The Gallery has recently been refurbished to make it a brighter, more inviting space for visitors.

 Please note, by making the space brighter and increasing the ambient temperature we are no longer able to provide the right environment to have Domesday permanently on display.
 Instead, there is a new rotating exhibit in the central part of the museum that will feature Domesday for approximately six months every five years.